yytyyt11/spatialHVI/README.md

 # spatialHVI

-`spatialHVI` is an R package for simulation, variational inference fitting, and heritability summaries for Bayesian spatial heritability analysis of halves-ordered paired traits.
+`spatialHVI` is an R package for Bayesian spatial heritability analysis of halves-ordered paired traits.
+The package includes functions for simulation, variational inference fitting, and heritability summaries.

 The package is currently a development version.